 Fort Deseret is one of the few forts left standing that the pioneers built.
 By standing, we mean that most of the walls are still there.
 It is located outside of Delta, and is a neat place to look at the forts that the pioneers built when they first settled.
 FREE.

 Of course you can go to the Days of 47 Rodeo and other activities.
 This is the big celebration for Pioneer Day in Salt Lake City.
+The Float Preview is a fun free event where you can check out all of the floats before they go in the parade.
 There is a lot to do.
 You can check the schedule of events here.

 Brigham Young had a winter house in St. George.
 You can take a FREE tour of the house and grounds.